k1kolev/info/features/ui-ux-features/presence.md

 Availability for communication and sharing work is a hugely important aspect in todays business.

-@@name implements the Presence feature in its web client to
+@@name implements the Presence feature in its web client to help you make sure your availability matches this of your team members.